 Average annual food deficits in Burundi range from one fifth to more than one third of an annual average requirement of 1,746,000 tons of cereal, while food production has stagnated at pre-1993 levels.
 With a population growth rate of nearly three percent per annum, per capita agricultural production has declined by 24 percent since 1993.
-As a result, the average per capita production now stands at 1,472 kilocalories per day – the recommended minimum requirement is 2,100.
+As a result, the average per capita production now stands at 1,472 kilocalories per day while the recommended minimum requirement is 2,100.

 Like much of Central Africa, Burundi is also prone to natural disasters, with recurrent floods, hailstorms, drought and torrential rain.
 An unusually high number of natural disasters in recent years have contributed to the displacement of communities, the destruction of homes, the disruption of livelihoods and the further deterioration of food and nutrition security.
-In 2011, WFP assisted more than 72,000 vulnerable families affected by adverse climate events.

 What the World Food Programme is doing in Burundi